zompi2/cppcorosample/README.md

 # What is a coroutine?

-Coroutine is a function which execution can be suspended (without suspending the rest of the code) and it can be resumed later.
+A coroutine is a function which execution can be suspended (without suspending the rest of the code) and it can be resumed later.
 Such functionality is very useful if we have a function that needs to wait for something, for example for the response from http request or for the result of the other function that runs on another thread.
 Sure, we can use delegates, or lambdas instead of coroutines and get the similar behaviour, but having single line which can command the code to wait is more clear, readable and elegant solution.

 ## Coroutines in other languages